Skip to content

 The Resin

 The cannabis plant has many varieties – high resin varieties as well as low resin varieties.
+And the resin contains most of the THC and CBD and other, entourage cannabinoids.

 The older legal definition of “marijuana” focuses on the resin as being problematic.
-The 1970 Controlled Substance Act definition of “marijuana” demonstrates this.
+The “1970 Controlled Substance Act” definition of “marijuana” demonstrates this.

 The Minnesota version’s definition focuses on resin as well.
 Minnesota Statutes §152.01, subd.
 9 (2018):

-“Marijuana.”Marijuana” means all parts of the plant of any species of the genus Cannabis, … whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin, but shall not include the mature stalks of such plant, fiber from such stalks, oil or cake made from the seeds of such plant, any other compound, manufacture, salt, derivative, mixture, or preparation of such mature stalks, except the resin extracted therefrom, fiber, oil, or cake, or the sterilized seed of such plant which is incapable of germination.”
+“’Marijuana’ means all parts of the plant of any species of the genus Cannabis, … whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin, but shall not include the mature stalks of such plant, fiber from such stalks, oil or cake made from the seeds of such plant, any other compound, manufacture, salt, derivative, mixture, or preparation of such mature stalks, except the resin extracted therefrom, fiber, oil, or cake, or the sterilized seed of such plant which is incapable of germination.”

-Minnesota Statutes §152.01, subd.
-9 (2018)
+Minn.
+Stat. §152.01, subd.
+9

 (Despite this statutory definition: “all parts of the plant of any species of the genus Cannabis;” another statute defining hemp says the hemp form of cannabis is not “marijuana.”
-Discussion of the Minnesota hemp statute follows.)
+Discussion of a Minnesota hemp statute follows.)

-The THC level dividing line — hemp is not marijuana
+THC level: hemp is not marijuana

+More recent developments in the law draw a THC-level line between “marijuana” and “hemp.”
 Hemp has “no more than 0.3 percent THC by dry weight” under federal, and now Minnesota law.
 (Other states, however, have higher THC thresholds for hemp than Minnesota does – and for good reason.)
+This historical, legal development over time has created unintended consequences and legal ambiguities.
+Such as?

 Hemp CBD: The Problem

+Here is the problem.
 People want to be able use CBD products for health and wellness support.
 And no one seems to object to CBD itself, as CBD.
 After all, it has no intoxicating effects; has no euphoric effect.
+But, the best CBD comes from “marijuana” not hemp, as legally defined under the federal and Minnesota legal definitions.

 Yet CBD from legal hemp is currently legal.
-But CBD from illegal marijuana was currently illegal in 2018.
+But CBD from illegal marijuana was illegal in 2018.

+Hemp is a less efficient source of cannabinoids, including CBD (two-to-four percent).
 But the low-level of THC in hemp does not prevent the ratio of CBD-to-THC from being high, ten-to-one, or more.
 In this relative sense, some hemp varieties are “CBD rich.”

 Cannabis plant varieties with higher absolute levels of CBD exist.
 If a plant contains over twelve percent CBD in the flower buds, it will normally contain over three percent THC.
 (And over just 0.3 percent THC would make the cannabis “marijuana,” not “hemp.”)